foulow/c-beginners-handbook-exercises/README.md

 ## clients_manager

 To compile this project enter the following command in a terminal with gcc installed.
+You need to install first the json-c library.

 ```bash
 $> cd clients_manager
 $> gcc main.c ./ext_tools/utilidad.c ./handlers/manejador_cliente.c -ljson-c -o client_manager.out
 ```

+> Note: the documentation and installation instructions for the json-c library are here: https://json-c.github.io/json-c/json-c-0.15/doc/html/index.html